wedding photography: controlling those found, “photo-journalistic” moments

 There it is - a slight adjustment to a found moment which enhances the final photograph … while still appearing spontaneous and real.

-camera settings and equipment used
+camera settings & equipment used (and equivalents)

 - wedding photography – a photo-journalistic style, or more posed?